 StoreMedia provides storage space for faculty and staff to place large media files and simplifies the process of embedding video or linking to video from other sites by providing easy cut-and-paste code snippets for each file uploaded.
 An integrated podcast RSS manager is available for publishing media.
 Students can be authorized to access StoreMedia for use in classes.

-Instructors can use Top Hat software or registered clickers to increase student engagement by transmitting student answers to questions.
+Instructors can use registered iClickers or Top Hat software to increase student engagement by transmitting student answers to questions.
 These tools can turn any classroom into an active learning environment.

 IT Services offers a variety of non-credit technology training and computing courses and workshops.
 Courses cover a wide range of topics on computing for the purpose of job training, career development, or personal improvement.
 Most of these courses are offered at no cost to faculty who request a fee waiver.